 Jacaranda, Wirra Wirra, Gregory Terrace (oil), exhibited 1914

 10 Government House was relocated to the suburb of Ashgrove in 1910.

-Subscribe to QAGOMA YouTube to go behind-the-scenes at events and exhibitions / Read more about your collection / Watch video on Australian art
+Subscribe to QAGOMA YouTube to go behind-the-scenes / Hear artists tell their stories / Watch video on Australian art / Read about your Collection

 Feature image detail: R. Godfrey Rivers Under the jacaranda 1903